The Jungle Ultra

 A 230km race split into 5 stages of suffocating jungle undergrowth, river crossings and cloud shrouded mountain valleys.

 Runners should expect choking humidity; the body pouring sweat in an effort to stay cool.
 There will be deep mud and heavy rain.
 There may also be periods spent running in darkness, following the marked route by head torch.

-Accommodation each night is provided by way of research stations and lodges dotted through this region of unrivaled scientific interest.
+Accommodation each night is provided by way of research stations and lodges dotted through this region of unrivalled scientific interest.